 from April 2005 to March 2011

-The first collaboration between Dept. of Forestry of Indonesia and Japanese private enterprise to conduct reforestation
+The first collaboration between Ministry of Environment and Forestry of Indonesia and Japanese private enterprise to conduct reforestation

 |Features of Phase Ⅱ: